ClojureBridge/organizing/Pre-workshop-tasks.md

 If you haven't already, join: https://groups.google.com/forum/#!forum/clojurebridge-workshops.
 You can email the list with questions, requests, panic, or jokes.
 We're all here to help.

 ### <a name="confirmvenue"/>Confirm dates & details with the hosting venue
 The ClojureBridge meta-organizers have introduced you via email to the contact person at the hosting venue.
 You'll want to confirm that the dates still work for them, how much room they have (which you will use to guide the RSVP cap on Meetup), and lots of other details.
-So many, in fact, that we have a whole separate page: [[hosting venue questions|hosting venue questions]].
+So many, in fact, that we have a whole separate page: [hosting venue questions|hosting venue questions](hosting venue questions|hosting venue questions.md).

 ## Post the event